Aircraft Nuclear Propulsion: Types

-Direct Air Cycle
+Direct air cycle

-Direct cycle nuclear engines would resemble a conventional jet engine, except that there would be no combustion chambers.
-The air gained from the compressor section would be sent to a plenum that directs the air into the nuclear reactor core.
-An exchange takes place where the reactor is cooled, but it then heats up the same air and sends it to another plenum.
-The second plenum directs the air through a turbine (powering the compressor), then out the exhaust, providing thrust.
-The end result is that instead of using jet fuel, an aircraft could rely on the heat from nuclear reactions for power.
+Direct cycle nuclear engines resemble a conventional jet engine without combustion chambers.
+The hot compressed air produced by the compressor section is instead directed into the nuclear reactor core.
+The air is heated further, thereby cooling the reactor.
+The air is then expanded through a turbine, powering the compressor, before it is exhausted at high velocity to provide thrust.
+The end result is that instead of using jet fuel, an aircraft could rely on the heat from nuclear reactions.

 The General Electric program, which was based at Evendale, Ohio, was pursued because of its advantages in simplicity, reliability, suitability and quick start ability.
 Conventional jet engine compressor and turbine sections were used, with the compressed air run through the reactor to be heated by it before being exhausted through the turbine.

-Indirect Air Cycle
+Indirect air cycle

 Indirect cycling involves thermal exchange outside of the core with compressor air being sent to a heat exchanger.
 The nuclear reactor core would heat up pressurized water or liquid metal and send it to the heat exchanger as well.
 That hot liquid would be cooled by the air; the air would be heated by the liquid, sent through a turbine (powering the compressor), then out the exhaust, providing thrust.

-The Indirect Air Cycle program was assigned to Pratt & Whitney, at a facility near Middletown, Connecticut.
+The indirect air cycle program was assigned to Pratt & Whitney, at a facility near Middletown, Connecticut.
 This concept would have produced far less radioactive pollution.
 One or two loops of liquid metal would carry the heat from the reactor to the engine.
 This program involved a great deal of research and development of many light-weight systems suitable for use in aircraft, such as heat exchangers, liquid-metal turbopumps and radiators.
 The Indirect Cycle program never came anywhere near producing flight-ready hardware.